GamesOfArcadia/ciqs/README.md

 Zero fidelity loss by construction.

-**CIQA (1:5 quantum error correction) is not included in this distribution.
-Contact for licensing.**
+**CIQA (1:5 quantum error correction) is not included in this distribution but is free-to-use at arcadialab.fr/tools/CIQA (no account required, no ads)**

 ---